munificent/journal/asset/post/2023-10-19-does-go-have-subtyping.md

 expression.
 At every assignment, variable declaration, or parameter binding, it reports an error if the value isn't assignable to the destination.

-When the value is assignable, it still also knows whether or not those types are the same.
+When the value is assignable, the compiler also knows whether or not those types are the same.
 If they're exactly identical, then the assignment can be compiled to a single register move or memory copy.
 When they are different but still assignable types, the compiler *silently inserts code to convert the value type's memory representation to the destination type's representation.*